vookmeer/matf-rg-project-2024-VukVukmirovic/DOC.md

 }
 ```

-The `CHECK_GL_CALL` macro throws an `OpenGLError` in DEBUG mode if the OpenGL call failed.
+If the OpenGL call fails, the `CHECK_GL_CALL` macro throws an `OpenGLError` in DEBUG mode.
 The engine will print the
 error description of
 and the source location in which it occurred.

 Why this way?
-It's less error-prone, and it's easier to add debugging assertions and error checks if needed.
+It's less error-prone and more straightforward to add debugging assertions and error checks if needed.

-### How to add a custom controller?
+### How do you add a custom controller?

-`Controller`s are a way to hook into the engine execution.
+`Controllers` are a way to hook into the engine execution.
 To create a custom controller:

 1. Create a custom controller class that extends the `rg::controller::Controller`
 2. Implement for the phase (`initialize`, `loop`, `poll_events`, `update`, `begin_draw`, `draw`, `end_draw`,